 This short video let’s you hear in the man’s own words, his thoughts on footballers pay and the obligations they have in respect to the fans and the team because of that – very interesting thoughts given the astronomical salaries footballers, other athletes and other celebrities receive today.

-IMHO (just learned what that means … known for a long time I’ve always got one.)
+IMHO (just learned what that means :-)… known for a long time though I’ve always got one.)

 So just to add a little perspective of my own…Liverpool Football Club was formed way back in 1892 when player’s salaries were roughly the equivalent cost of a McDonald’s Big Mac Combo.